 Carrie Miller (OTR/L) is the Academic Fieldwork Coordinator assigned for each of the fieldwork rotations in the Master of Science degree program.
 April Swanson (OTD, OTR/L) is the Academic Fieldwork Coordinator as The Academic Fieldwork Coordinator assigned for each of the fieldwork rotations in the Entry Level Doctorate degree program.
-The Academic Fieldwork Coordinator is responsible for assigning students to fieldwork slots reserved by facilities.
+The Academic Fieldwork Slots reserved by facilities.
 Factors to be considered in assigning student include: geographic proximity to student's home, student's interest, learning needs, family considerations, past experiences, and inherent demands of facility rotation.